MiloMT/MovieMaestro/README.md

 - Users can apply filters that will identify a movie to be displayed.
 This could include but not limited too: genre, streaming service availability, country availability, include/disclude keywords, title, average vote, etc.
 - Users can create and register an account on Movie Maestro.
 They can add user information that will help add defaults to their movie search.
 For example only requesting movies in their language such as English or Japanese.
 - Once the filters have been applied, MovieMaestro will display a movie for the user, the user can choose to accept the movie choice or refresh the search and they can add movies to their "watched list" to exclude it from new searches in the future.
+- Registered users can like and dislike movies.
+This will appear in the watched list and will help them decide when re-watching films what to watch.

 ### Target Audience
 MovieMaestro is designed for people who love movies who often notice themselves having some struggle in selecting a movie from a vast selection available on streaming platforms.
 It helps people who struggle with indecision when it comes to choosing what to watch and assists in streamlining the process of finding a movie that fits their preferences or mood.